Pirates vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- The Pirates have come away with 22 wins in the 50 contests they have been listed as the underdogs in this season.
+- The Pirates have been underdogs in 50 games this season and have come away with the win 22 times (44%) in those contests.

-- Pittsburgh is 19-25 this season when entering a game as the underdog by -105 or more on the moneyline.
+- Pittsburgh has entered 11 games this season as the underdog by +135 or more and is 5-6 in those contests.

-- Bookmakers have implied with the moneyline set for this matchup that the Pirates have a 51.2% chance of pulling out a win.
+- The Pirates have an implied victory probability of 42.6% according to the moneyline set for this matchup.

-- Games involving Pittsburgh have gone over the total set by sportsbooks in 35 of 68 chances this season.
+- Pittsburgh and its opponents have hit the over in 35 of its 69 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!